How LINQPad Works

 LINQPad is a client/server application with a twist.
 Whereas with most client/server applications, there are many clients and one server, with LINQPad there is one client and many servers!

 The user interface is the client, as you might expect.
 For each query, LINQPad creates a separate server, which a class that runs in its own process and executes the query in isolation.
-This isolation prevents queries from interfering with each other (or the UI) and allows LINQPad to safely cancel a query without polluting other application domains.
+This isolation prevents queries from interfering with each other (or the UI) and allows LINQPad to safely cancel a query.

 LINQPad Architecture